latent-to/developer-docs/docs/keys/address-poisoning-scams.md

 # Address Poisoning Scams: Protect Your Wallet

 Address poisoning is one of the most successful cryptocurrency scams, with over $83 million stolen from more than 6,600 victims on Ethereum and Binance Smart Chain alone.
-Because Bittensor uses similar wallet addresses, users of Bittensor wallets should understand how to protect themselves.
+Because Bittensor wallets have a similar vulnerability, users of Bittensor wallets should understand how to protect themselves.

 <SecurityWarning />